 Foxwoods Casino Resort is a huge gaming and gambling complex set a few hundred yards off of I-95 in Connecticut.
 It has become one of the largest gambling resorts in the world and is owned by the Mashantucket Pequot Tribe of Native Americans.
 The Pequot’s status as a recognized Native American tribe affords them the right to run a gambling establishment where otherwise it would be illegal.

 Casinos blanket Biloxi and offer everything from Vegas-type shows to a variety of slot machines.
-The facilities not only offer gambling experiences but the larger ones incorporate other services like spas, restaurants and hotels.
+The facilities not only offer gambling experiences but the larger ones incorporate other services like spas, restaurants and hotels (check rates here).

 Palm Springs, California